-- 1) Position victim on back on a flat surface. - 2) Position yourself so that you can give rescue breaths and chest compression without having to move (usually to one side of the victim). - 3) Find hand position on breastbone.
+- 1) Position victim on back on a flat surface. - 2) Position yourself so that you can give rescue breaths and chest compression without having to move (usually to one side of the victim).

+3) Find hand position on breastbone.
 (See figure above)

-\If you are alone and giving CPR to a child, complete 5 cycles of chest compressions and breaths, prior to calling 9-1-1 over victim's sternum; elbows locked.
+\If you are alone and giving CPR to a child, complete 5 cycles of chest compressions and breaths, prior to calling 9-1-1 administering CPR.
+Do not be concerned about this.
+The victim is clinically dead without your help.
+You are protected under the "Good Samaritan" laws.

 - 4) Position shoulders over hands.
-Compress chest 30 times - 5) With victim's head tilted back and chin lifted, pinch the nose shut. - 6) Give two (2) slow breaths into victim's mouth.
-Breathe in until chest gently rises. - 7) Do 3 more sets of 30 compressions and 2 breaths.

-8) Recheck pulse and breathing for about 5 seconds.
+Compress chest 30 times at a rate of 120 per minute. - 5) With victim's head tilted back and chin lifted, pinch the nose shut. - 6) Give two (2) slow breaths into victim's mouth.
+Breathe in until chest gently rises. - 7) Do 3 more sets of 30 compressions and 2 breaths. - 8) Recheck pulse and breathing for about 5 seconds.